slatedocs/slate/source/index.html.md

     return create_steal_action(Point(0,1)):
 ```

 To steal from another player, you must be on a tile adjacent to their house.

-Stealing quantity scales with collecting speed.
+Stealing quantity scales with collecting speed, the base amount is 250 per action (which makes it a lot faster than collecting from resource tiles)

 | Parameter | Type  | Description                                              |
 | --------- | ----- | -------------------------------------------------------- |